Syllabus (FAS CS51) #

 Pass/fail policy #

 CS51 can be taken pass/fail with the following proviso: Because the course relies so much on collaborative effort in labs, all students, including those enrolled pass/fail, are under a moral obligation to the others in the class to participate fully in labs and all its associated processes, including preparation for lab (especially doing the reading before lab), lab attendance, engagement during lab, and submission of labs.
 Thus, taking the course pass/fail is unlikely to provide much time relief in the course, though it may reduce grade anxiety.
-Students interested in taking the course pass/fail should contact the course administrator (administrator@cs51.io) well before the pass/fail deadline (fifth Monday of term).
+Students interested in taking the course pass/fail should contact the course staff (heads@cs51.io) well before the pass/fail deadline (eleventh Monday of term).

 Course climate #